 It’s difficult to gauge the quality they might bring to your party, but the good thing is you can book a trial lesson.
 That seems a fair solution to figure out if someone’s playing level, language fluency and general vibe fit your requirements or not.

 I do not know of anyone personally doing a class here, but it did come up in my research and seemed an interesting option to consider, especially for beginners who will benefit from a personal touch.

 Takelessons.com is a more well known website that offers online classical guitar lessons one on one.
 A list of tutors is given and you can check out the individual profiles.
 The rates are again reasonable at around the $40 mark per hour, although a few have higher rates.

 Most of them have gone through university education or have ample experience in teaching the guitar.
 All tutors have user reviews attached to their profile for you to gauge their popularity and effectiveness.

 The accomplished Douglas Niedt has it on his site that he is available for one on one video sessions.
 In my opinion, that’s a steal!
 Given his experience and stature, it would have been unthinkable for regular students to have him as their personal tutor in earlier times.

 But this is the online, connected world of today!
 And someone like Doug Niedt can come home to your computer and teach you stuff he knows.
 He also gives you a recording of the session once it’s over so you can go over the teaching that happened.

-He specifically makes it clear on his website that his coaching sessions are not just for intermediate or advanced players alone but for beginners too.
+He specifically clarifies on his website that his coaching sessions are not just for intermediate or advanced players alone but for beginners.

 US Classic Guitar